EpocDotFr/staticjinjaplus/docs/templates.md

     Markdown templates which extension is not `.md` will **not** be properly handled by staticjinjaplus for the sake of simplicity.
 Please use `.md` only.

 staticjinjaplus do read metadata fields of Markdown files.
 Supported syntax is documented [here](https://python-markdown.github.io/extensions/meta_data/#syntax).
 The only reserved metadata field is `partial`, which tells staticjinjaplus which template partial (relative to the `TEMPLATES_DIR` directory) to use when rendering the Markdown file.
-See example below.
+Setting to `False` will disable Markdown-to-template rendering, and render output will be stored in the `converted` sub-attribute of the `collected` [Jinja global](#collected) instead.

 It fallbacks to `MARKDOWN_DEFAULT_PARTIAL` if the field was not found.
 An error will be logged if staticjinjaplus can't determine which template partial to use, and rendering of the Markdown file will be canceled.